-Former Texas A&M basketball player, twin sister charged after elderly man attacked in northwest Houston apartment: court documents
+Former Texas A&M basketball player, twin sister charged after elderly man attacked at northwest Houston apartment: court documents

-WACO, Texas — A former Texas A&M basketball player and her twin sister have been arrested after the suspects along with three others stormed a northwest Houston apartment residence and attacked a 68-year-old man in front of his family, the Harris County Sheriff’s Office confirmed.
+HARRIS COUNTY, Texas — A former Texas A&M basketball player and her twin sister have been arrested after the suspects along with three others stormed a northwest Houston apartment residence and attacked a 68-year-old man in front of his family, the Harris County Sheriff’s Office confirmed.

-Caylinne Devonne Martin and Corinne Dionne Martin, both 21, are charged with injury to an elderly individual.
-The suspects knew the victim prior to the alleged attack, however, investigators have not released a motive.
+Waco residents Caylinne Devonne Martin and Corinne Dionne Martin, both 21, are charged with injury to an elderly individual.
+The suspects reportedly knew the victim prior to the alleged attack, however, investigators have not released a motive.

+Caylinne Martin has been suspended indefinitely from the Texas A&M Women’s Basketball program due to the charges, according to a university spokesperson.
+It was also confirmed Corinne Martin is a former student manager.

 On Christmas Eve, deputies said the victim and his wife were visiting his son and daughter-in-law when about 25 minutes into the gathering, the men heard a loud commotion while sitting on the balcony.
 The father and son went back into the residence where the 68-year-old was confronted by the twins, a juvenile suspect and an unknown man.